florian-glombik/workplace-reservation/README.md

 - [docker](https://www.docker.com/get-started/) _keeps our PostgresSQL database_
 - [npm](https://www.npmjs.com/) _- used as package manager, e.g. for importing [React](https://reactjs.org/)_
 - [migrate](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md) _- framework used for database migrations_
+- [sqlc](https://docs.sqlc.dev/en/latest/overview/install.html) _- used for generation of Go code from SQL queries_

 ### Before First Startup
 You will need to download the used packages and frameworks.